-Each shareholder of record on January 4, 2000 is entitled to one vote for each share held on all matters to come before the meeting.
+The election of directors is decided by a plurality of the votes cast by holders of all shares entitled to vote in the election.
+Accordingly, withheld votes and broker non-votes will not affect the outcome of the election of directors.
+A majority of the votes entitled to be cast thereon by holders of shares of stock present in person or by proxy at the meeting is required to ratify the adoption of the 2002 Stock Option Plan.
+If the selection of auditors is not ratified by a majority of the votes entitled to be cast thereon by holders of shares of stock present in person or by proxy at the meeting, the directors will reconsider their selection.
+Each stockholder of record on January 2, 2003 is entitled to one vote for each share held on all matters to come before the meeting.
 All proxies which are returned will be counted by the Inspector of Elections in determining the presence of a quorum and on each issue to be voted on.
 An abstention from voting or a broker non-vote will be used for the purpose of establishing a quorum, but will not be counted in the voting process.
-The shares represented by proxies which are returned properly signed will be voted in accordance with the shareholders directions.
-If the proxy card is signed and returned without direction as to how they are to be voted, the shares will be voted as recommended by the Board of Directors.
+The shares represented by proxies that are returned properly signed will be voted in accordance with the stockholder's directions.
+If the proxy card is signed and returned without direction as to how the shares are to be voted, the shares will be voted as recommended by the Board of Directors.
 A stockholder giving a proxy may revoke it at any time before it is exercised by filing with the Secretary of the Company an instrument revoking it or a duly executed proxy bearing a later date, or by written notice to the Company of the death or incapacity of the stockholder who executed the proxy.

 The proxy will also be revoked if the person executing the proxy is present at the Annual Meeting and elects to vote in person.
 Unless revoked, the proxy will be voted as specified.
 The persons named as proxies were selected by the Board of Directors.

-PROPOSALS OF SHAREHOLDERS
+PROPOSALS OF STOCKHOLDERS